-- The student is too ill and / or contagious to attend school. - The student must see a doctor or dentist. - The student is attending a funeral of an immediate family member (1 day excused in California; 2 days out-of-state). - Students may be released to attend religious services, but the student must attend school for a minimum number of instructional minutes. - Upon parent written request and the principal's approval, a student may be released for justifiable reasons including court appearance, employment conference, and attendance of a religious observance.
+- Student is too ill and / or contagious to attend school. - Student must see a doctor or dentist. - Student attending a funeral of an immediate family member (1 day excused in California; 2 days out-of-state). - Students may be released to attend religious services, but the student must attend school for a minimum number of instructional minutes. - Upon parent written request and the principal's approval, a student may be released for justifiable reasons including court appearance, employment conference, and attendance of a religious observance.